numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 > "On a good day, it’s like watching a train whizz past you while you’re trying to read the text on the side and make out faces in the windows."
 >
 > "On a bad, a bird might land in front of you.
 Curious, you pull out your phone, Google the bird and get stuck in a “pigeons of the world” vortex.
 You discover cassowary eggs are bright green and in 2005, UK police found a leg of swan in the Queen’s Master of Music’s freezer.
 Two terrine recipes later, the train has long passed and night has fallen.
 Dazed, you sink under a dark cloud of self-loathing, lamenting another lost day.
 You don’t remember what kind of bird it was." - Noelle Faulkner

+This talk about ADHD in women could be of interest.
+A word of caution: In it, Rachel mentions that vitamin B6 helps her.
+You should talk to your GP first before doing the same, as taking too much can be bad for you.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/eJKHyUIon9Y" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+More talks about ADHD during [Camp ADHD on the 16/01/21 are available on Youtube](https://www.youtube.com/channel/UCsmRK5lDBhGl0aZVre7MwMg).

 [**Back to top**]()